oracle/graal/substratevm/JNIviaSVM.md

     private static native long createIsolate();
 }
 ```
-The classical JVM is started.
+The standard JVM is started.
 It initializes a Substrate VM isolate and
 the universal answer `42` is then computed three times inside of
 the isolate.